(Editorial Note: The person profiled in the article has asked for anonymity for fear of retaliation. We have changed the person’s name to Samantha.)

 But just as sky-high rents are all too common in California cities, so is the lack of political will by elected leaders to do anything about it.
 Whether it’s Sacramento, San Diego, or El Cerrito.

-So earlier this year, Ioffee and her fellow activists pushed for a number of tenant protections, including just cause eviction — a landlord must have a reason to kick someone out of his or her home.
+So earlier this year, Samantha and her fellow activists pushed for a number of tenant protections, including just cause eviction — a landlord must have a reason to kick someone out of his or her home.
 By May, the El Cerrito City Council approved a watered-down version of what housing activists wanted.
-It only applied to around 15 percent of the city’s rental units, Ioffee said, but it was something.
+It only applied to around 15 percent of the city’s rental units, Samantha said, but it was something.

 The California Apartment Association, though, believed even that was too much, and started a signature drive to repeal it.